 Beginning with building up her teaching work from home in Oxford in 2014, Katie's teaching practice grew to include posts at Wychwood School and D'Overbroek's School in Oxford as a peripatetic singing teacher (2014-18).
 In 2015-16 she also co-led a community singing group at the Ark T centre, Oxford.

-Now in London, Katie also participates in much community music making locally, creating a weekly online children's music session for St Paul's Parkside church, and she is part of the Songs on Wheels choir who bring music into care settings.
-This has continued creatively online throughout 2020!
+In London, Katie also participated in much community music making locally, creating a weekly online children's music session for St Paul's Parkside church during the pandemic which became 'in person' in 2021.
+She is part of the Songs on Wheels choir who bring feel-good music into care settings, singing both as part of the ensemble and as a soloist.
+Katie also created a series of videos featuring vocal warm ups and explanations of singing technique for the choir.